ulanmaya

 he better not call back because i am going to find out where he lives and rent him to pieces myself. i'm so angry. he just reminded me how stupid i am.

-and then everyone, from los angeles to the international bureaus now asks us how the hell we are before asking us what they need. buddy, we're chasing crazies here, some that will make your bureau famous, and that just cost me five seconds of my life; time i will never get back. what do u need.
+everyone, from los angeles to the international bureaus now asks us how the hell we are before asking us what they need. buddy, we're chasing crazies here, some that will make your bureau famous, and that just cost me five seconds of my life; time i will never get back. what do u need.
 WHAT DO YOU WANT.

 dammit.